darwin/blender-clojure/readme.md

 export BCLJ_BLENDER_PYTHON_PATH="/path/to/your/blender/and/its/python"
 ```

+#### Python dependencies

-* Run `./scripts/install-deps.sh` to install the Hy-lang dependencies in a place where Blender's internal Python can find them.
+* Run `./scripts/install-deps.sh` to install our dependencies (creates Python virtual env under `.venv`).
-* Run `./scripts/blender.sh -hylive examples/one-hundred-cubes.hy` to start Blender watching one-hundred-cubes.hy and re-loading it whenever it changes.

-## ClojureScript support
+#### Python V8 module

-Unfortunately installation might be quite involved because you have to compile V8 engine:
+Unfortunately you have to compile V8 by hand.
+We provide a script which worked for us under macOS:

 ```bash
 # this script should compile and install fresh v8 python module under venv/lib/.../site-packages
 ./scripts/prepare-v8.sh
 ```

+#### NPM dependencies

+You should keep your npm deps fresh as well:

 ```bash
 cd sandboxes/shadow
 npm install
 ```

+## A typical workflow

-In another terminal session, compile and watch shadow-cljs sandbox:
+In one terminal session, compile and watch shadow-cljs sandbox:
 ```bash
 cd sandboxes/shadow
 shadow-cljs watch sandbox